jdevfullstack-tutorials/learn-to-code/README.md

 that would be good in computer networking and creating web pages.
 Java simply had that opportunity.
-It became the current programming language during that time and scripting languages like PHP (for backend) and JavaScript (for frontend) were emerging to output a web page.
+It became the current programming language during that time and scripting languages like PHP (for backend) and JavaScript (for frontend) were emerging.
+It was because of the need to output a web page that is something dynamic, not simply a static web page.

 Then, we could simply stay this way, yet we wanted more.
 Nowadays, creating web pages, even dynamic ones were simplified by several frameworks and